-Selection of the horizontal diffusion parameter, K_H , was guided by dye releases conducted in the Small Isles region by Anderson Marine Surveys Ltd. A dye release was carried out at Grey Horse Channel on 24th July 2020.
+Selection of the horizontal diffusion parameter, K_H, was guided by dye releases conducted in the Western Isles region by Anderson Marine Surveys Ltd. A dye release was carried out at Grey Horse Channel on 24th July 2020.
 Dye tracking studies proceed by releasing a known quantity of dye into the sea, and then attempting to map the resulting dye patch as it disperses over time by deploying a submersible fluorometer from a boat.
 Each survey of the patch takes a finite amount of time (typically less than 30 minutes) and is usually made up of several transects which attempt to criss-cross the patch.
 An estimate of horizontal diffusivity can be made from each transect, but the location of the transect relative to the centre of the patch (and the highest concentrations) is often uncertain.
-The estimates of horizontal diffusivity shown in Error!
-Reference source not found. come from these individual transects.
+The estimates of horizontal diffusivity shown in Figure 8 come from these individual transects.

 The analysis method is based on estimating the diffusion from individual transects through the dye patch from the variance in the dye concentrations along the transect.
-The dye survey gave a mean horizontal diffusivity of $0.094 \text{ m}^2 \text{ s}^{-1}$.
-A few data points here indicate that early following release (first 25 minutes), diffusion may be slightly less than 0.1.
-Most data from Scotland show $0.1 \text{ m}^2 \text{ s}^{-1}$ is conservative.
-So we use 0.1 and also run a sensitivity study for a lower K_H of 0.05 m2 s-1.
-There is considerable scatter in the data (Error!
-Reference source not found.), arising from the difficulty of tracking dye in the marine environment which renders individual values highly uncertain.
+The dye survey gave an overall mean horizontal diffusivity of 0.094 m2 s-1 for this location.
+There is considerable scatter in the data (Figure 8), arising from the difficulty of tracking dye in the marine environment which renders individual values highly uncertain.